synnea/tanDev---tandem-exchange-for-developers/README.md

 8. The app is now successfully deployed!

+## Differences between local and deployed versions

+The project was developed locally with Visual Studio Code.
+Environment variables, including secret key and Mongo URI, were saved in a settings.json file which was added to .gitignore.
+For the deployed version, as mentioned in the deployment writeup above, environemnt variables were set in the Config Variables.

 ## Credits

 Credit for the tanDev logo design goes to my friend Devin Palmer.